zayeemZaki/FullStackCrowdStrikeAutomation/website/README.md

 - `requests`: For making API calls to CrowdStrike's endpoints.
 - `falconpy`: Python SDK to interact with CrowdStrike's APIs.

-For more detailed information about the project structure and other files, please refer to the main [README.md](../README.md).
+For more general information about the project structure and other files, please refer to the main [README.md](../README.md).